AnestisAsl/Hermes-d3-visualisation/README.md

 # Usage<br>
 At your xampp control Panel start the MySQL server and the Apatche.<br>
+Load the data(3 .csv each represents a table at your database) from the HermesInput folder to your database.
 Load welocome.php to you browser.<br>
 Explore the project.<br>